mrmcshane/docker-training/03-database-container/README.md

 mysql -h 127.0.0.1 -P 30066 -u root -p
 ```

 You will receive the error: `ERROR 1045 (28000): Access denied for user 'root'@'172.17.0.1' (using password: YES)`.
-This is because we previously spun up a mariadb instance with this volume, so even though we configured a root password in an environment variable, as it's a persistent volume it already has a mariadb installation configured.
+This is because we previously spun up a mariadb instance with this volume, so even though we configured a root password in an environment variable, as it's a persistent volume it already has a mariadb installation configured with no root password specified.

 #### Accessing the container